 Light, Comfy Sundresses

-When going to a tropical location, lightweight, comfy sundresses are a must!
-Not only are they super stylish, but they travel easily as they normally don’t wrinkle and you can fold them relatively flat to easily fit into your suitcase.
-Bonus, they make an excellent cover-up!
+Not only are they super stylish, but they usually don’t wrinkle during travel, and you can fold them completely flat to slide easily into your suitcase.

 Skirts and Shorts

-The last thing you want during the heat of an Aruba day is your top sticking to you and/or showing your sweat marks (for the gals whose sweat glands work overtime, like mine).
-Therefore, consider packing tank tops and/or short sleeves that are made of a looser fit and aren’t snug around the armpits (again, think airflow 🙂)
+The last thing you want is your top sticking to you and/or showing your sweat marks–for the gals whose sweat glands work overtime, like mine.
+So, I like to pack more tank tops than shirts, and if I do spring a short-sleeve shirt, I would make sure that it has a looser fit around the armpits (again, think airflow 🙂)

-Also note, that just because it comes as a 2 piece set doesn’t mean that you have to always wear it as a set.
-The top or pants alone can make for a good coverup or piece in a different outfit.
+I also like to emphasize that just because it comes as a 2-piece set doesn’t mean that you have to always wear it as a set.
+The top or pants alone can match with a separate top or bottom to add a handful of new outfit options to your suitcase.

 Sandals